Who are we?

 Mummy.

-Since the move to St. Albans we have gained several new members and so the choir is now back up to pre-pandemic size, and performing frequently
+Since the move to St. Albans we gained several new members and so the choir is now back up to pre-pandemic size, and performing frequently.

 More history to follow (when we make some)